schrodinger/infra-tester/README.md

 ```

 In the above test summary:
-- TestPlanName is obtained from value of `test_plan` field in the yaml config.
+- `TestPlanName` is obtained from the `name` property of `test_plan` in the yaml config.
 - TestName corresponds to the name of each test defined in the test plan.
-- PlanAssertion1, PlanAssertion2, and so on refers to assertions in the plan step
+- PlanAssertion1, PlanAssertion2, and so on refers to assertions in the plan step.
-- ApplyAssertion1, ApplyAssertion2, and so on refers to assertions in the apply step
+- ApplyAssertion1, ApplyAssertion2, and so on refers to assertions in the apply step.

 As seen in the test summary, Plan and Apply tests are separated so you can run them separately using `-run`.